acw414/eLISA/README.md

 ```
 into Hoffman2.
 This should make a copy of this repository.

-3) **To run eLISA** the user should move their input file into the eLISA directory, navigate into the directory, and type:
+3) **To run eLISA** the user should move their input file into the eLISA/Scripts directory, navigate into this directory, and type:
 ```
 sh eLISA.sh inputfile.txt
 ```